Share

 Published Date: 07/30/2024

 In the ever-changing landscape of California legislation, new technologies, transportation models, and consumer behaviors often outpace existing laws.
-Few people understand this balancing act — between innovation, regulation, and fairness — better than Assemblymember Blanca Pacheco, who joined Insurance Hour host Karl Susman for an enlightening discussion about peer-to-peer car sharing, small business protection, and the realities of public service.
+Few people understand this balancing act — between innovation, regulation, and fairness — better than Assemblymember Blanca Pacheco, who joined Insurance Hour host Karl Susman for an in-depth discussion about peer-to-peer car sharing, small business protection, and the realities of public service.

 The conversation, filled with humor and candor, revealed both the human side of policymaking and the technical challenges of ensuring that laws evolve alongside modern life.